-- Make a small incision (2 to 3 cm) in the lower abdomen near the groin.
+- Make a small incision (2 to 3 cm) in the lower abdomen near the thigh.

 - Identify the hernia 'sac' that contains part of the small intestine.

-- The surgeon pushes the contents of the hernia sac (intestine) into its proper position behind the muscles of the abdominal wall.
+- The surgeon pushes the contents of the hernia sac (intestine) into position behind the muscles of the abdominal wall.

 - Hernia sac removal.

-- Strengthening the abdominal wall muscles with stitches to prevent another hernia from developing.
+- Strengthening the muscles of the abdominal wall with stitches to prevent another hernia from developing.